joakimk/xa-006/README.md

 # xa-006

-A demo made using WebGL.
+A demo made using WebGL for Edison 2016.

 This is a project based on <https://github.com/joakimk/livecoding_workspace>.